The Probation Experience Project

 Probation is the most common outcome for young people whose cases reach the juvenile court.
 Once children and young people are placed on youth probation, they must typically adhere to rules and court-imposed conditions, such as curfews, regular communication with their probation officers, community service, or paid restitution.
 Probation requirements are significant drivers of punitive outcomes like probation fees and removal from home, especially for youth of color and youth in underserved and marginalized communities.
 Further, probation can serve as a pipeline to deeper involvement in the juvenile justice system, as technical violations of probation rules may lead to placement in out-of-home settings (such as incarceration in a correctional facility).

 Youth probation systems’ reliance on punishment and surveillance-oriented probation can negatively impact our youth, families, and communities.
-To dismantle this unjust system that drives and reinforces systemic inequities, we need to recognize the harms of the current framework and the potential for transformed practice.
+To achieve better outcomes, we need to recognize the harms of the current framework and the potential for transformed practice.

 386,600 delinquency cases were handled formally by juvenile courts nationwide in 2019.
 Of these cases, more than half were placed on probation.
 Black youth were placed on probation at a rate almost three times higher than that of White youth.